sommerfeld-io/release-watcher/README.md

 Learn about our tagging policy and the difference between rolling tags and immutable tags [on our documentation page⁠](https://github.com/sommerfeld-io/.github/blob/main/docs/tags-and-versions.md).

-## Usage

-When running release-watcher, you will be asked to log in to GitHub using the GitHub CLI.
-This is necessary to access the GitHub API without running into rate limits. release-watcher uses the GitHub CLI for the login, so whether credentials are stored in the local cache or not is up to the GitHub CLI.

-### How to use with Docker
+## How to use with Docker

 You can run the release-watcher in a Docker container.
 The Docker image is built from the [Dockerfile](components/Dockerfile) in this repository.

 The Dockerfile is also [available on Docker Hub as `sommerfeldio/release-watcher`](https://hub.docker.com/r/sommerfeldio/release-watcher).

+When running release-watcher, you will be asked to log in to GitHub using the GitHub CLI.
+This is necessary to access the GitHub API without running into rate limits. release-watcher uses the GitHub CLI for the login, so whether credentials are stored in the local cache or not is up to the GitHub CLI.

 Create a `.release-watcher.json` file in the current directory.
 This file contains the list of repositories to watch.
 The file should look like this: